nisheri-ascar/krkr-xp3/README.md

 ## Fixed version

-This forked version has some modification to make things work.
+This forked version has some modifications to make things work.

 ### Changes